A Class and Sentence Guide for Florida Felony Crimes

 Seek Legal Help

-A felony conviction can result in imprisonment and a criminal record that will have long-lasting consequences, such as difficulties obtaining employment, attending school, running for office, or volunteering.
+A felony conviction can result in imprisonment and a criminal record with long-lasting consequences, such as difficulties obtaining employment, attending school, running for office, or volunteering.
 If you are charged with a felony in Florida, consider seeking criminal defense from Legal Eagles.